 "There is a considerable difference between this word and [another Hebrew word], the former being much more general.
 Jeremiah 10:24, 'correct me, but with judgment,' as a just as well as a considerate judge.
 The latter rather implies a settlement of right between two persons, as to what is due to one or both; if Jeremiah had used this word, he would have prayed God to correct him according to his desserts [i.e., what he deserves]."

 The difference in the case of the daughters, however, is that God made the initial decision when the situation was brought to His attention.
-The ultimate decision was not based on a human judge trying to figure out what is right according to tradition or human reason.
+The ultimate judgment was not based on a human trying to figure out what is right according to tradition or human reason.

 The Hebrew word translated "commandment," which is mitsvah, normally appears when God Himself directly gives the order in question.
 It is not used often to refer to what human kings or others in authority order or tell others to do.